Appendix:English numerals

 In countries where the comma or middle dot is used as the decimal mark, spaces or periods are used for thousands separators.
 Some style guides prefer no digits separator for four-digit numbers (1000-9999).

-In less formal speech, the names for the numbers 11-99 (except powers of ten) can be combined with "hundred" as an alternative to a longer systematic name using both "thousand" and "hundred".
+In less formal speech, the names for the numbers 11-99 (except multiples of ten) can be combined with "hundred" as an alternative to a longer systematic name using both "thousand" and "hundred".
 For example "eleven hundred" can replace "one thousand one hundred" but "twenty hundred and two" never replaces "two thousand and two" except poetically.

 For large round numbers, familiar multipliers are sometimes repeated instead of using less familiar multipliers.
 For example, "one billion billion" instead of "one quintillion".